Charles-1791/knowledge_base/programming_language_notes/golang_notes.md

 - interface

 ## string, []byte and []rune

-String is immutable.
-To change a character, we need to convert string into []rune on which we apply the modification and then convert it back.
+- `strings` are immutable.
+To modify a character within a `string`, you need to convert the `string` into a `[]rune`, make the modification, and then convert it back to a `string`.

-Obeying the UTF-8 standard, a string may contain characters made up of multiple bytes, so the right approach to iterate the string is to convert it into []rune first, and go through it.
+- Go strings follow the `UTF-8` standard, characters (`runes`) may be composed of multiple bytes.
+Therefore, the correct way to iterate over characters in a string is to convert it to a []rune and iterate over the runes.

-a for-loop iterates a string rune by rune rather than byte by byte.
+- Alternatively, a for loop over a string like `for _, r := range str` iterates rune by rune, not byte by byte, decoding `UTF-8` correctly.

-Converting a string into a []rune allocates new memory.
-Since rune is fixed-lengthed, the size of the converted []rune is always no less than that of string.
+- Converting a string into a []rune allocates new memory.
+Since rune is fixed-lengthed, the size of the converted []rune is at least as large as the original string's byte length

-unsafe.Sizeof(x) can get the size of a variable, but if x is string, it returns its head size, that is 16 on a 64-bit system, we can consider a string in golang having the following structure:
+unsafe.Sizeof(x) returns a string's head size, which is 16 on a 64-bit system.
+Internally, a string in golang having the following structure:
 ```golang
 type string struct {
     Data *byte  // pointer to the actual UTF-8 bytes